walterhiggins/WMPJS/book-outline.md

 ![](images/chapter-09/cookie-drop-rule.png)

-We have to be careful when writing test conditions in Javascript.
+We have to be careful when writing test conditions in JavaScript.
 It's very easy to write a test condition which seems clear to us but results in unexpected behavior when executed.
 We need to use `( )` round brackets inside the *if* condition to tell the computer exactly how the rule should be interpreted.
-So we would need to write the following Javascript code:
+So we would need to write the following JavaScript code:

 @@listing stealthCookies_v2.js If X and ( Y or Z )